The reign of social media brought with it…

 Social media consultants serve as the face and voice of the business in social networks.
 They run social media campaigns, improve engagement and loyalty with social media posts, and ultimately try to drive sales from social platforms.

 Demand for social media specialists has grown tremendously in recent years.
 CNN has even ranked social media manager as one of the best jobs in America and predicted a 9 percent job growth over the next 10 years.

-With thousands of companies hiring for social media related positions, you might be wondering whether it’s time to start a social media consulting business.
+With thousands of companies hiring for social media-related positions, you might be wondering whether it’s time to launch your own consulting firm.
 In this article, we’ll break down how you can start your social media consulting business in 6 steps.